-The platform described in this paper has been validated by the transmission and the reception of of two user's real-time flows in an indoor environment.
-Two H263 video streams are transmitted in parallel and decoded in real time.
+The transmission and the reception of two user's real-time data streams (two H263 video streams) in an indoor environment have validated the platform described here.
 For this we use the following parameters:

+- Chip rate $f_c = 3.6864$ Mc/s and sampling rate $f_s = 4 \times 3.6864 = 14.7456$ Ms/s

 - Spreading factor N = 16

 - Peak bit rate per user equal to 397.44 kbps

 - Symmetric TDD slot arrangement (transmission occurs every 2 slots).

 - Two synchronous users per slot

+- IF frequency $f{\rm IF} = 70 \rm MHz$

-- RF band: 5 MHz at 2.1 GHz
+- RF band: 5MHz at 2.1GHz

-5. END-TO-END PROCESSING DSP PERFORMANCE
+5. End-To-End Processing DSP Performance

 In this section we provide performance figures for the transmitter and receiver front-end algorithms previously described with the above set-up.
-The performance are evaluated in terms of DSP clock cycles.
-The algorithms have been implemented on a TI-TMS320C6201 DSP.
+The performances are evaluated in terms of DSP clock cycles.
+The algorithms have been implemented on a Texas Instuments-TMS320C6201 DSP (1600 Mips).
 The code is hand-optimized in parallel assembly [12].
 The transmitter front-end processing includes the following operations:

 Spreading and Scrambling.
 The spreading and scrambling routine takes as input the user information bit streams.
 Then it spreads, scrambles and eventually maps it to QPSK symbols.
 User's symbols are then amplified in order to assign the corresponding power and then summed up together.
-The routine also creates the slot structure filling each TX slot with the midamble, the primary synchronization sequence and the user's symbols.
-This process takes for each slot a fixed amount of 7700 DSP cycles plus 6300 cycles per user corresponding to $(38.5 + 31.5 \times U) \mu s$.
+The routine also creates the slot structure filling each transmit slot with the midamble, the primary synchronization sequence and the user's symbols.
+This process takes for each slot a fixed amount of 7700 DSP cycles plus 6300 cycles per user corresponding to $(38.5+31.5 \times U) \mu s$ .

-Pulse-shaping, oversampling by 4 and modulation by $f_s/4$.
+Pulse-shaping, oversampling by 4 and modulation by $f_s/4$ .
 All these operations are implemented in a single assembler routine.
-The routine up-samples by a factor 4 the chip sequence previously generated, then passes it through a root-raised cosine filter with roll-off factor equal to 0.22, truncated over a symmetric window of 12 chip periods, and modulates the output of the filter by $f_s/4$, taking only the real part of the modulated signal.
+The routine up-samples by a factor 4 the chip sequence previously generated, then passes it through a root-raised cosine filter f[k] with roll-off factor equal to 0.22, truncated over a symmetric rectangular window of 12 chip periods, and modulates the output of the filter by $f_s/4$ , taking only the real part of the modulated signal.
 The oversampled version of the pulse-shaping filter is implemented as a polyphase filter bank with 4 phases.
 This processing requires 6 DSP cycles per output sample.
 Processing an entire slot of 2560 chips requires $6 \times 2560 \times 4 = 61440$ cycles to which one must add the cycles required by the prolog and the epilog needed for the routine pipeline [12].
-Finally about 61500 cycles are needed to process a slot of 2560 chips corresponding to about 308 μ s per slot.
+Finally about 61500 cycles are needed to process a slot of 2560 chips corresponding to about 308 $\mu$ s per slot.

 The receiver front-end processing includes the following operations: